 Our Kids Are Not All Right:

-The Growing Youth Mental Health Crisis Demands Our Response
+Our Response to the Growing Youth Mental Health Crisis

 We've all seen the heartbreaking headlines and heard the stories:

-Teens who do well in school, participate in sports and are friends with everyone are shocking those closest to them by committing suicide at alarming rates...
+Youth who do well in school, participate in sports and are friends with everyone are shocking those closest to them taking their own lives at alarming rates...

-Our youth are exhausted, anxious, depressed and overly-stressed, and an alarming number of them have contemplated, attempted or committed suicide - 46% more youth committed suicide nationwide in 2017 than in 2007, and an astounding 22% of local middle school students seriously considered suicide last year.
+Our youth are exhausted, anxious, depressed and overly-stressed, and an alarming number of them have contemplated or attempted suicide - 46% more youth took their lives nationwide in 2017 than in 2007, and an astounding 22% of local middle school students seriously considered suicide last year.

-Story after story revealed that many of our youth are showing a lack of resiliency, empathy, balance, self-confidence and other characteristics necessary for emotional wellness.
+Story after story revealed that many of our youth are showing a lack of empathy, resilience, balance, self-confidence and other characteristics necessary for emotional wellness.
 But why is this happening?

 Think about the youth in your life - many are glued to handheld screens in restaurants, at events and at family gatherings.
-We've all seen it and here is what the facts tell us:
+We've all seen it and the facts tell us:

-- The youth in our lives are spending 6-9 hours a day on screens - not counting time spent for school-related purposes.
+- The youth in our lives are spending 6-9 hours a day on screens - in addition to time spent for school-related purposes.

-- Studies show the more time they spend glued to screens, the higher the likelihood they will suffer from extreme lack of sleep, and exhibit signs of anxiety and depression - which are all indicators of an increased risk of suicide.
+- Studies show the more time they spend glued to screens, the higher the likelihood the youth will suffer from extreme lack of sleep, and exhibit signs of anxiety and depression - which are all indicators of an increased risk of suicide.

 - Although they have hundreds of "friends" online, many feel completely isolated and alone.
 On top of that, they have difficulty reading emotions, communicating effectively and empathizing with each other.

-Despite extreme personal costs to their health and emotional well-being, many of these high-achieving students will be accepted into phenomenal colleges.
-Unfortunately, an alarming amount of them will drop out, return home or attempt suicide due to fragile emotional wellness.
+Despite extreme personal costs to their health and emotional well-being, many of these high-achieving students still manage to be accepted into phenomenal colleges.
+Unfortunately, an alarming amount of them arrive in fragile emotional states, and find themselves unable to manage the balance college requires, dropping out, returning home or even attempting suicide.
 Southern California universities have seen a 100-168% increase in requests for counseling services - and that's just the students who seek out help.

 We conducted more than 50 interviews and informal discussions with a variety of community members, including mental health experts, representatives from the major area hospitals, educators, law enforcement, nonprofit leaders, faith-based community representatives, parents, affected youth and private philanthropists.

-We also attended events featuring panels of experts and the youth themselves; conducted research; and developed an extensive database of proven studies, existing programs, program ideas, articles, anecdotes and incidents mentioned in the news.
+We also attended events featuring panels of experts and the youth themselves; conducted extensive research of nationwide information; and developed an extensive database of proven studies, existing programs, program ideas, articles, anecdotes and incidents mentioned in the news.
 Finally, we compiled county, state and national data from the most well-respected universities, agencies and experts in the field of mental health.

 OUR GOAL: To fully identify the problem - including a needs assessment with supporting statistics, affected populations and stakeholders - and develop the preliminary draft of what our community believes to be the major contributing factors.

-We are focused on engaging the community during a series of Community Input Meetings, so mental health advisors, local parents, the faith community and the youth themselves can help us:
+We engaged the community during a series of four Community Input Meetings with mental health advisors, local parents and caregivers, the faith community, and the youth themselves.
+We asked them to help us:

-We are also convening a Youth Mental Health Taskforce to bring all the major organizations serving youth together to serve as a network of partners.
-When the newly identified services and education campaigns are ready to be rolled out community-wide, the members of the Taskforce can, as a group, provide a larger collective impact than the Volunteer Center could provide alone.
+We are also creating a Mental Health Professionals Network to help index as many mental health professionals and their specialties as we can, to both increase referrals for families and create a strong coalition of expertise to advise our services and pool resources.
+When the newly identified services and education campaigns are ready to be rolled out community-wide, the members of this network can, as a group, provide a larger collective impact than the Volunteer Center could provide alone.

-Click here to help make an impact with a financial contribution, so together, we can create the services our local families so desperately need.
+Click here to help make an impact with a financial contribution, so together, we can create the services our local families have said they so desperately need.